ckmoore2/Homework-2---Overlapping-Sliding-Windows-Anomaly-Detection/README.md

 <img width="1409" height="891" alt="Screenshot 2025-10-02 at 7 59 27 AM" src="https://github.com/user-attachments/assets/c64eb160-d465-46d3-89fc-017bc2cf9677" />

-2. Chosen W and q with rationale (brief)

 ### W and q Selection Rationale

 The window size (W) of 1000 was chosen based on the need to provide a large enough context to determine a reliable pattern with variations.
 This also provides a stable threshold estimation while still being responsive to changes in the data.
 The will allow a balance between sensitivity and stability.